Food Allergies at School

 It’s just a word.
 If your child’s doctor believes your child’s food allergy may result in a severe, life-threatening reaction that meets the criteria of disability under Section 504.
 So embrace it and get a 504 Plan!
 You may think you don’t need one, but do it.

-Some tricks/tips from parents that have been there:
+Some tricks/tips from parents that have been there to manage food allergies in school

 - Start with the Principal.